cs3110/textbook/src/chapters/ds/promises.md

 another, and so forth.
 There are other functions in the library for composition of many callbacks as a set.
 For example,

+* `Lwt.map : 'a Lwt.t -> ('a -> 'b) -> 'b Lwt.t` is a lot like `Lwt.bind`,
+  but its callback function immediately returns a *value* of type `'b`, not the *promise* of a value of type `'b`. `Lwt.map p f` returns a promise that is pending until `p` is resolved.
+If `p` is resolved via rejection, the callback is never called and the pending promise is rejected with the same exception.
+If `p` is resolved via fulfilment (say with value `v`), then the pending promise is resolved with `f v`.
+Note that `f` may itself raise an exception, in which case the pending promise is rejected with that exception.

 * `Lwt.join : unit Lwt.t list -> unit Lwt.t` enables waiting upon multiple
   promises. `Lwt.join ps` returns a promise that is pending until all the promises in `ps` become resolved.
 You might register a callback on the return